caseyg/awesome/TOPICS.md

 *   [livekit/agents](https://github.com/livekit/agents) - A powerful framework for building realtime voice AI agents 🤖🎙️📹

 *   [agno-agi/agno](https://github.com/agno-agi/agno) - Agno is a lightweight library for building Agents with memory, knowledge, tools and reasoning.

-## chrome-extension

-*   [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Open Source Alternative to NotebookLM / Perplexity / Glean, connected to external sources such as search engines (Tavily, Linkup), Slack, Linear, Notion, YouTube, GitHub and more.

-*   [obsidianmd/obsidian-clipper](https://github.com/obsidianmd/obsidian-clipper) - Highlight and capture the web in your favorite browser.
-The official Web Clipper extension for Obsidian.

-*   [darkreader/darkreader](https://github.com/darkreader/darkreader) - Dark Reader Chrome and Firefox extension

-*   [sindresorhus/refined-twitter](https://github.com/sindresorhus/refined-twitter) - Browser extension that simplifies the Twitter interface and adds useful features

-*   [defmethodinc/just-not-sorry](https://github.com/defmethodinc/just-not-sorry) - Chrome extension that warns you when you write emails using words which undermine your message

 ## extension